Addiction Counselor Salary

 Addiction Counselors who responded to the survey indicated only a few skills that they use on the job.
-Most notably, skills in Patient Counseling, Case Management, Group Therapy, and Counseling are correlated to pay that is above average.
-Most people who know Case Management also know Group Therapy.
+Most notably, skills in Patient Counseling, Group Therapy, Case Management, and Counseling are correlated to pay that is above average.
+It is often found that people who know Case Management are also skilled in Group Therapy.

 Pay by Experience Level for Addiction Counselor